rothgar/justingarrison.com/content/blog/2026-06-04-kubernetes-autoscaling.md

 This is where [Cast AI](https://cast.ai) comes in.
 I've never used it in anger (a.k.a. in production) so I'm not an expert in all the ways it works or doesn't.
-I've only used it to learn enough about how it works to feel confident enough to know it does more than the autoscaling projects and OpenCost.
+I've only used it to learn enough about how it works to feel confident enough to know it does more than Karpenter and OpenCost.

 When you combine all this data and control, the sum is greater than the parts.